idkmanplsimconfused/webgl-nginx/README.md

    ./setup.sh
    ```

-3. Follow the prompts to enter an optional domain name.
+3. Follow the prompts to enter optional domain name and ports.

 ### Windows